neolp/itmp/README.md

 ITMP pre-defines the following error codes.
 ITMP peers MUST use only the defined error messages.

+* 400 Bad Request
+* 401 Unauthorized
+* 403 Forbidden
+* 404 Not Found
+* 405 Method Not Allowed
+* 406 Not Acceptable
+* 413 Request Entity Too Large
+* 414 Request-URI Too Large
+* 418 I'm a teapot
+* 429 Too Many Requests
+* 419 Format error
+* 420 Type error
+* 421 Reserved...

+* 500 Internal Server Error
+* 501 Not Implemented
+* 507 Insufficient Storage

 ### 11.1.1.
 400 Bad request

-When a Peer provides an incorrect URI for any URI-based attribute of a ITMP message (e.g. realm, topic), then the other Peer MUST respond with an "ERROR" message and give the following 400:
+When a Peer provides an incorrect URI for any URI-based attribute of a ITMP message (e.g. realm, topic), then the other Peer MUST respond with an "ERROR" message and give the code 400 for such requests

-11.1.2.
-Interaction
+### 11.1.2.
+401 Unauthorized

-Peer provided an incorrect URI for any URI-based attribute of ITMP message, such as realm, topic or procedure 400 Bad Request.
+When a Peer needs authorization they MUST respond with an "ERROR" message and give the code 401 for any requests except CONNECT
+A join, call, register, publish or subscribe failed, since the Peer is not authorized to perform the operation.

-A Dealer could not perform a call, since no procedure is currently registered under the given URI.
+A Dealer or Broker could not determine if the Peer is authorized to perform a join, call, register, publish or subscribe, since the authorization operation _itself_ failed.
+E.g. a custom authorizer did run into an error.

+### 11.1.3.
+403 Forbidden

+When a Peer restrict using some methodta or arguments they MUST respond with an "ERROR" message and give the code 403 for any requests that violate restrictions

+### 11.1.4.
 404 Not Found

+A Node could not perform a call or other action, since no procedure is currently registered under the given URI.

+### 11.1.5.
+405 Method Not Allowed

+A Node could not perform a call or other action, since type of uri is not intended to called function (for example CALL for event uri).

+### 11.1.6.
+406 Not Acceptable

+A Node could not perform a call or other action, since type of uri is not intended to called function (for example CALL for event uri).

+### 11.1.7.
+413 Request Entity Too Large

+A Node could not perform a call or other action, since message is too large.

+### 11.1.8.
+414 Request-URI Too Large

+A Node could not perform a call or other action, since message is too large.

+### 11.1.9.
+418 I'm a teapot

+A Node is teapot.

+### 11.1.10.
+429 Too Many Requests

+A Node could not perform a call or other action, since message is coming to fast.

+### 11.1.11.
+419 Format error

+A Node could not perform a call or other action, since message has bad format.

+### 11.1.12.
+420 Type error

+A Node could not perform a call or other action, since message components has bad type.

+### 11.1.13.
+421 Reserved...

+reserved code

+### 11.1.14.
+500 Internal Server Error

+A Node could not perform a call or other action, since internel error.

+### 11.1.15.
+501 Not Implemented

-A Broker could not perform an unsubscribe, since the given subscription is not active.
+A Node could not perform a call or other action, since call is not implemented.

-404 Not Found
+### 11.1.16.
+507 Insufficient Storage

+A Node could not perform a call or other action, since no storage space.

+### 11.1.17.
+512 Bag argument

 A call failed since the given argument types or values are not acceptable to the called procedure.
 In this case the Callee may throw this error.
-Alternatively a Router may throw this error if it performed _payload validation_ of a call, call result, call error or publish, and the payload did not conform to the requirements.
+Alternatively a Router may throw this error if it performed _payload validation_ of a call, call result or publish, and the payload did not conform to the requirements.
-512 Bag argument

-### 11.1.3.
-Session Close
+### 11.1.18.
+513 Session Close

 The Peer is shutting down completely - used as a "DISCONNECT" (or "ABORT") reason.

+### 11.1.19.
 513 system shutdown

-The Peer want to leave the realm - used as a "DISCONNECT" reason.
+The Peer is shutting down completely - used as a "DISCONNECT" (or "ABORT") reason.

+### 11.1.21.
 514 close realm

 A Peer acknowledges ending of a session - used as a "DISCONNECT" reply reason.

+### 11.1.22.
 202 goodbye and out

-### 11.1.4.
-Authorization

-A join, call, register, publish or subscribe failed, since the Peer is not authorized to perform the operation.
-401 not authorized
-A Dealer or Broker could not determine if the Peer is authorized to perform a join, call, register, publish or subscribe, since the authorization operation _itself_ failed.
-E.g. a custom authorizer did run into an error.
-401 authorization failed
-Peer wanted to join a non-existing realm (and the Router did not allow to auto-create the realm).
-404 no such realm

-A _Peer_ requested an interaction with an option that was disallowed by the _Router_ 405 option not allowed
-A _Dealer_ could not perform a call, since a procedure with the given URI is registered, but _Callee Black- and Whitelisting_ and/or _Caller Exclusion_ lead to the exclusion of (any) _Callee_ providing the procedure.
-403 no eligible callee

 # 12. Examples